-Mountain Horse School offers private, semi-private and group riding/ horsemanship lessons.
-We use english style tack, but integrate insights and techniques from across all disciplines to provide an environment where the students' enthusiasm, interests and confidence can lead the way.
-From riders looking for a first experience/encounter with a horse to more seasoned horse people looking to further their awareness and connection with their mounts, let us guide you to something unforgettable.
+Mountain Horse School offers private lessons and group riding + horsemanship classes.
+We use english style tack, but integrate insights and techniques from across all disciplines to provide an environment where we're led by the students' enthusiasm, interests and confidence.
+From riders looking for a first experience with a horse to more seasoned horsemen/women looking to further their awareness and connection with their mounts, let us guide you to something unforgettable.

-Our way of teaching adapts to follow the students and their horses into the present moment, and includes the whole experience: your lesson begins the moment you arrive a the barn which includes greeting, catching, and getting your horse ready to ride.
+Our way of teaching adapts to follow the needs of students and horses moment by moment, in a warm, nurturing environment where presence, coherence, and intention guide our experience.
+Your lesson begins the moment you arrive a the barn which includes greeting, catching, and getting your horse ready to ride.
 This helps us learn equine body language, behaviour and psychology, and gives our nervous systems and psyches time to settle and come into resonance with our horses.
-Think of it as an opening ceremony for your ride.
+Think of this important preparatory time as the opening ceremony for your ride.

-This can be booked for any level of rider 3 years old and up.
-For riders under 6, a parent must be present and able to assist with the hands-on teaching elements of the lesson.
+Can be booked for any level of rider 3 years old and up.
+For riders under 6, a parent must be present and able to assist both for emotional support and any hands-on elements of the lesson.

 Can be booked by any level of rider age 6 and up.